realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

       > - Managers never read the second page, and took it as a "best practice". _Poor Winston Royce._
       >   - Note to self: _Always read the second page, or put the most important information on the first page._

+  - ### Scrum
+    - Can we use what worked in Japanese car production with Japanese culture to have the same success in software development?
+Nope.
+    - Scrum is a "production management" methodology that was developed for managing the production of cars, and it was soon co-opted into the _"Agile® Certification Business"_ and turned into a "one-size-fits-all" process that was supposed to work for any kind of general software development, and it doesn't.

   - ### Agile
     - Great start, good and useful concepts, but...
     - Widely misunderstood, misapplied, and soon co-opted into "Agile©®™ Certification©®™ Business."